Self-isolation guidance for students

 If you do have symptoms, then a non-symptomatic friend (even if they are self-isolating) may collect the delivery for you.
 They should follow the safety measures mentioned above and return directly to the household after the delivery has been received.

 If for any reason you still find yourself unable to access food then please contact email@example.com

 Once you have notified us that you are self-isolating, the Food in Residences team will ensure that your food is delivered to you instead of being served in the dining room.
 We would ask that you do not eat others’ food that has been delivered to ensure there is enough for everyone in your household.

 On the day you go into self-isolation you will need to let us know by 4pm so that we can arrange delivery that day.
 If it is after this you can use the Co-op Food app, Sainsbury’s app or, if you're based on our Fallowfield campus, the Fancy app (Fancy is currently on iOS only but is coming soon to Android.
 Use discount code OWENSPARK5 for £5 off your first order) to order fast delivery.

 If you are expecting food in the dining room and it does not arrive, please also use these apps.
 Please accept our apologies.
 You can email Foodinresidence@manchester.ac.uk and we will investigate.

 If you need prescription medicines, you should register for delivery through an online facility.
 Lloyds Pharmacy offers a free service and you can sign up here:

 Post and parcels will be delivered to you, but unfortunately we are not able to collect outgoing mail, including postal test kits.
 You are advised to book an in person test if at all possible.
+There are COVID-19 walk-through testing sites at Denmark Road and Fallowfield that you can use.
 Alternatively, you will need to arrange with a friend to post the sample back on your behalf.

 Yes.
 Friends and family can bring you supplies, providing these are dropped off without any person-to-person contact.